gcg-99/Master-s-Thesis-/README.md

 8. Run Treemix with 'run_treemix.sh' script.
 The root option is not specified because there are 3 African populations.
 For that reason, an unrooted tree will be generated.
 Different outputs are obtained.
 Among them, 'chr12_0.05.treeout.gz' is the one used for visualization.
 Decompress it with 'gunzip' command.
 9. Visualization of the tree with 'visualize_tree.R' script.
 The generated image is 'chr12_0.05.png'.
 10. Script to root the tree using the midpoint rooting method: 'midpoint_rooting.py'.
 11. To visualize the rooted tree, run in Bash $ python midpoint_rooting.py chr12_0.05.treeout | ete3 view --text
+12. In addition, with the help of an expert in Anthropology, another phylogenetic tree topology was configured.
+This will allow running the outlier test twice and assess how powerful the program is.
+13. In summary, we have two phylogenetic tree topologies: the one obtained through Treemix and the one built with an expert help.

 # Outlier test with GRoSS
 Before the performance of the genotype-environment association analysis, is crucial to previously identify *loci* under positive selection.
-For that purpose, it is implemented an outlier test with Graph-aware Retrieval of Selective Sweeps software (GRoSS) (Refoyo-Martínez et al. 2019).
-In order to run GRoSS, the following files are needed:
+For that purpose, an outlier test is implemented through the Graph-aware Retrieval of Selective Sweeps software (GRoSS) (Refoyo-Martínez et al. 2019).
+We are running GRoSS twice.
+In order to run it, the following files are needed:
 1. An input file with the reference and alternative allele counts per SNP and population, obtained with 'input_gross.sh' script.
 Falta meter el archivo obtenido y el panel.txt.
+This input file is the same for the two times that GRoSS is run.
 2. A graph file.
-To write this file (by hand) letters must first be assigned to each of the nodes of the previously obtained tree.
-Afterwards, the labels of the populations and the branches that join the populations must be written, following the topology of the tree with the assigned letters.
-An example is provided: 'chr12_0.05.graph'.
+To write this file (by hand) letters must first be assigned to each node of the tree.
+Afterwards, the labels of the populations must be written, followed by the tree topology, written as the union between node-node or node-population, through the branches that make it up.
+The two graph files used to run GRoSS (one at a time) are 'chr12_0.05.graph' and (falta meter el otro graph file).